What is an aqua stop hose and do you have to use it?

 How does the Aqua-stop hose work?

 If the inner hose ever leaks, then a device inside this housing is able to detect the incident and prevent further water getting into it.
 If this happens, the hose will no longer let any water through to the appliance and will commonly indicate it has “tripped” via a red dot in a small window in the housing.

-What problems are associated with the aqua-stop hose?
+Problems associated with the aqua-stop hose

-- Their bulk and relative inflexibility can make them difficult to use depending on the set-up and plumbing
+1: Their bulk and relative inflexibility can make them difficult to use depending on the set-up and plumbing

-- They can’t be extended if they are too short.
+2: They can’t be extended if they are too short.
 (You can still connect one to a normal hose but that would of course introduce a normal unprotected hose partially defeating the point of using an aqua stop hose)

-- The size of the bulky plastic housing at the end connecting to the water tap is especially difficult to accommodate for many people (especially with taps fitted under the sink) where there may not be room for it.
+3: The size of the bulky plastic housing at the end connecting to the water tap is especially difficult to accommodate for many people (especially with taps fitted under the sink) where there may not be room for it.
 So in many situations it can be impossible to connect this hose to existing plumbing

 Can you replace an aqua stop hose with a normal fill hose?

 Many aqua stop hoses do nothing different except protect against leaks from itself with a mechanical stop mechanism activated by leaking water inside the hose.

 However, some aqua stop hoses actually have an electrical solenoid inside them, with wires running through the hose from the washing machine.
 In this case the aqua stop hose acts like a remote fill valve which would be missing in a normal hose.

 The hose protects only against the fill hose bursting or corroding, which is in fact a pretty rare event these days anyway.
 No one would dispute they have every right to refuse any repairs to the replacement hose you have used instead, and if by any freak chance the split hose sprayed water onto the appliance and caused damage they have no need to fix that either – but it’s not really on to refuse to repair a faulty motor or any other fault on the washing machine unrelated to the fill hose.

 Having said that, all guarantees are in addition to our statutory rights, and in law, no one has to provide any guarantee whatsoever.
 Our rights extend only to the Sale of Goods Act.
 The only reason they give any guarantee is because everyone does, and it’s an important – nay essential – sales tool.
 No one is likely to buy any appliance with no guarantee.
 But as it is an addition they are able to try to impose certain restrictions.
 If we think the restrictions are unreasonable or restrict our “statutory rights” then we can challenge them, and if necessary seek consumer advice or take them to the small claims court.